vdb86/screensaver.digitalclock/README.md

 - Amber (Works, we're just waiting for the skin update)
 - AppTV (Works, we're just waiting for the skin update)
 - Arctic: Zephyr (Works but it still doesn't have the proper font - contacted the developer)
-- Avalon (Works, we're just waiting for the skin update)
+- Avalon
-- Back Row (Works, we're just waiting for the skin update)
+- Back Row
 - Bello
-- Black Glass Nova (Works, we're just waiting for the skin update)
+- Black Glass Nova
 - Box (Works but it still doesn't have the proper font - contacted the developer)
+- Chroma
 - Cirrus Extended (Works, we're just waiting for the skin update)
 - Confluence
 - Conq (Works but it still doesn't have the proper font - contacted the developer)
 - Eminence (Works but it still doesn't have the proper font - contacted the developer)
 - Maximinimalism (Works, we're just waiting for the skin update)
-- Metropolis (Works, we're just waiting for the skin update)
+- Metropolis
 - Mimic
-- Nebula (Works, we're just waiting for the skin update)
+- Nebula
 - Neon
 - Rapier
 - Refocus (Works but it still doesn't have the proper font - contacted the developer)